valllllll2000/CalellaWeather/README.md

 # CalellaWeather

-Experimenting Android development with Kotlin and using diferent weather apis
+Experimenting Android development with Kotlin and using different weather apis